fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 	return proxyServer, nil
 }
 ```
-A noticeable change is the addition of `protectWebSocket(proxy)`, this is a protection against cross-origin websocket hijacking, which is irrelevant as we are not constrained by a browser.
-Lastly, in [`ServeOnListener()`](https://github.com/tektoncd/dashboard/blob/main/pkg/router/router.go#L183) a CSRF protection is added:
+A noticeable change is the addition of `protectWebSocket(proxy)`, this is a protection against cross-origin websocket hijacking, which is irrelevant as we are not constrained by a browser and therefore able to set arbitrary values for the `origin` header.

+Lastly, the [`ServeOnListener()`](https://github.com/tektoncd/dashboard/blob/main/pkg/router/router.go#L183) function is called on the `http.server` returned by `Register()` which appears to add a CSRF protection:

 ```go
 func (s *Server) ServeOnListener(l net.Listener) error {